Alaoefyn/LinkScraper/README.md

 5- Added both the first version that scrapes all links from a site and only scrapes and regex additions from a site.

+6- QSS files for easier GUI elements for PyQt5.
+Both dark and white modes.

 ## TODO

 - GUI impr.